KevinAst/MyWeb/FireWithin/TheChosen.md

         <a href="https://the-chosen.fandom.com/wiki/Tamar" target="_blank">... more</a>
       </p>
       <p>
-  Tamar is a fictional character in The Chosen.
+  Tamar was uniquely created for The Chosen.
 While the story of the paralytic lowered through the roof is found in

   <a href="#" onmouseover="fw.alterBibleVerseLink(event, `mrk.2.1-12`)" target="_blank">Mark 2:1-12</a>,